 A common mistake in astrological chart reading

-One of the typical novice mistakes in practical Astrology is to attempt natal chart reading by splitting it into separate parts.
-For instance, starting with Venus in Virgo description, switching to Mercury’s aspect to Pluto, jumping to Mars in the 9th house and polishing it with a definition of a planetary stellium or fixed star, results not in a chart reading but rather fractured pieces of information.
-This approach is usually adorned with standard and frankly, blunt “textbook” interpretations like “Jupiter in the 5th house means an abundance of children”.
-Which causes even more confusion, because this way, inevitably, different components of the chart will contradict one another.
+One of the typical mistakes beginners make in practical astrology is attempting to read a natal chart by splitting it into separate parts.
+Starting with a description of Venus in Virgo, switching to Mercury’s aspect to Pluto, jumping to Mars in the 9th house, and finishing with an interpretation of a planetary stellium or fixed star results not in a chart reading, but in a collection of fractured information.
+This approach is often accompanied by standard and, frankly, rather blunt “textbook” interpretations such as, “Jupiter in the 5th house means an abundance of children.
+With this approach, inevitably, different components of the chart will contradict one another.

-It’s not for me to tell you that human nature is a little bit more complex than a rigid formula-like standardized portrayal.
-And though at the start of learning Astrology it’s hard to avoid preset old-school interpretations since they help to grasp the essence of a certain sign, planet or aspect, it’s necessary to realise that they are just a stepping stone in studying the subject and should not be used in actual chart analysis.
-Likewise, the initial separate learning of all the components of the chart is an educational process, but not a way of chart interpretation in professional reading.
+Human nature is slightly more complex than any rigid, formulaic, standardised portrayal.
+At the beginning of studying astrology, however, it is difficult to avoid preset, old-school interpretations.
+They help to grasp the basic nature of a particular sign, planet, house, or aspect.
+Yet they are merely a stepping stone in learning the subject and should not become an actual chart analysis.
+Likewise, studying the separate components of a chart is a necessary part of the educational process, but it is not a method of professional chart interpretation.

-Imagine the difference between the exquisite salad with complex ingredients and elaborate seasoning, and separate bowls of randomly chopped vegetables with salt and pepper shakers at reach.
+Imagine the difference between an exquisite salad, with carefully combined ingredients and elaborate seasoning, and a collection of bowls filled with randomly chopped vegetables, with salt and pepper shakers within reach.

-Personal natal chart analysis is (like a salad) synthesis of all its elements.
-It develops from general to specific, from main to secondary, from prominent to subtle but always as an ensemble of all the components because they are interconnected and can not be taken out of the context of the natal chart.
+Personal natal chart analysis, like the salad, is a synthesis of all its elements.
+It develops from the general to the specific, from the primary to the secondary, and from the prominent to the subtle.
+Yet the chart must always be interpreted as an ensemble, because its components are interconnected and cannot be interpreted outside the context of the whole.